Captain Jacob Joseph Playground

 This playground, bounded by Henry and Rutgers Streets, is named in memory of Captain Jacob Joseph (1920-1942), a member of the U.S. Marine Corps during World War II, and scion of a family devoted to religious education and civic affairs.
 Born and raised in New York, Joseph left Columbia University as a junior in 1938 to enlist in the Marines.
 Joseph died in action at Guadalcanal on October 22, 1942.
-Five years later, a local law named this playground in his honor.
-The dedication ceremony was attended by Mayor William O’Dwyer, Parks Commissioner Robert Moses, Councilman Stanley Isaacs, and Joseph’s father, City Comptroller, Lazarus Joseph.
-Parks also unveiled a bronze commemorative plaque on the flagstaff, which celebrates the life and bravery of Capt.
-Joseph.
+Five years later, a local law named this playground in his honor, and a commemorative flagstaff was installed.
+The dedication ceremony was attended by Mayor William O’Dwyer, Parks Commissioner Robert Moses, Council Member Stanley Isaacs, and Joseph’s father, City Comptroller, Lazarus Joseph.

-This playground was built in part to meet the needs of the Rabbi Jacob Joseph School, named after Capt.
-Joseph’s great-grandfather.
+This playground was built in part to meet the needs of the Rabbi Jacob Joseph School, named after Captain Joseph’s great-grandfather.
 Rabbi Jacob Joseph (1840-1902) was the first Chief Rabbi in New York City.
 Born in Vilna, Poland, he came to the United States at the request of the New York Jewish community.
 After his death in 1902, Rabbi Joseph’s son, Raphael Joseph, and Samuel I. Andron obtained a charter from the Board of Regents in 1903 to establish the school.
-The Rabbi Jacob Joseph School was known for its rigorous Tamuldic curriculum and remains open to students from nursery age through the eighth grade.
+The Rabbi Jacob Joseph School was known for its rigorous Talmudic curriculum and remains open to students from nursery age through the eighth grade.
 Its founders originally established the school on Manhattan’s Orchard Street but later moved it to Henry Street.
-In 1976, the school moved to the Graniteville area of Staten Island with separate boys’ and girls’ school facilities.
+In 1976, the school moved to Graniteville and is now known as the Merkaz Hatorah on Staten Island.